Key points

 Laboratory request

-Request urgent CSF microscopy (includes Gram stain, WCC and differential), CSF protein and glucose, culture and sensitivity and PCR studies.
-In addition, if suspect viral aetiology, request viral PCR for enterovirus (and parechovirus if less than three months) and HSV plus VZV PCR (if varicella zoster virus is suspected).
+Request urgent CSF microscopy (includes Gram stain, WCC and differential), CSF protein and glucose, culture & sensitivity and PCR studies.
+In addition, if suspect viral aetiology, request viral PCR for enterovirus (and parechovirus if less than six months) and HSV plus VZV PCR (if varicella zoster virus is suspected).
+10 drops of CSP in each of 3 numbered tubes is usually adequate to perform these tests.

 CSF analysis